Winnie Harlow Slays In A Tiny Teal Bikini While Riding A Camel

 “Flawless,” praised another fan.

 This is the second time this week that Winnie has shown off her impressive bikini body on Instagram.
-On Tuesday, she shared a series of photos that saw her rocking another colorful bikini, that time in an orange and blue pattern.
+On Tuesday, she shared a series of photos that saw her rocking another colorful two-piece, that time in an orange and blue pattern.
 That look was extremely popular as well, racking up over 200,000 likes and 792 comments to date.